dennssen/Follow-Plus/README.md

-# Follow +
+# Follow+

-**Follow +** is a highly customizable, user friendly following Orion Drift spectator script for recording yourself and your gameplay from whatever angle suits you.
+**Follow+** is a highly customizable, user friendly following Orion Drift spectator script for recording yourself and your gameplay from whatever angle suits you.

 The camera has features such as:
 - Player list for easily finding your player